point-bonita/fog/README.md

 ---

 ### Summary

->What is the difference between state socialism and state liberalism?
-It is not power versus liberty.
-It is the presumption of power against the presumption of liberty.
->
->-- <cite> Casey Bowman</cite>

-Facebook post - January 9, 2020

----

 >In Europe charters of liberty have been granted by power.
 America has set the example... of charters of power granted by liberty.
 >